Final Binary - Litepaper

 Each game round lasts exactly 22 hours and progresses through three phases:

-During the Open phase (first 18 hours), all deposits are publicly visible.
+During the Open phase (first 18 hours), all boosts are publicly visible.

-During the Hidden phase (2 hours), deposits use a commitment-reveal scheme2 to obscure which side they support until the end of the game.
-This mechanism is designed to prevent last-minute deposits from influencing the outcome unfairly, preserving strategic uncertainty and reducing reactive play in the final moments.
+During the Hidden phase (2 hours), boosts use a commitment-reveal scheme2 to obscure which side they support until the end of the round.
+This mechanism is designed to prevent last-minute boosts from influencing the outcome unfairly, preserving strategic uncertainty and reducing reactive play in the final moments.

 Reveal Process